zodicz/yolov7-modified/README.md

 # Mirrored Yolov7

 This repository is a slighly altered version of the [Yolov7](https://github.com/WongKinYiu/yolov7).
 With some slight modifications to plots.py and detect.py to add functionality to save the cropped out boundingboxes during detection like yolov5, since the v7 lacked that option.
-Training and all will be scaled away since main purpose is more of a "detection service" where the interesting part is the saved images in.
+Training and all will be scaled away since main purpose is more of a "detection service" where the interesting part is the saved cropped images.

 Check out the official one for full readme.